What is Spray Gun?

 This vacuum draws the material through a tube coming from an open-top material container to the air nozzle of the spray gun for atomization.
 This method is called “siphon spraying”.

-In case of heavier fluids, the material can be pressurised and forced up to the air nozzle for atomization.
+In the case of heavier fluids, the material can be pressurized and forced up to the air nozzle for atomization.
 This method is called “pressure feed spraying.”